Fritz Pfeiffer: Career in art

 Pfeiffer joined the York Art Association before completing his art studies and in 1909 was appointed its treasurer.
 Founded a few years earlier, the association, was remarkable for admitting men and women without distinction.
 It held regular exhibitions and declared itself to be a "band of independent workers and students, who in the absence of a teacher, desire to cultivate individuality in their work".
 While living in York, he earned his living as a designer of glass panels for a local company that specialized in stained glass windows.
 The owner of the business, J. Horace Rudy, was himself an artist and officer of the art association.

 Pfeiffer frequently contributed to the association's exhibitions and after he moved out of the city in 1915 he continued to send paintings for exhibition in York from time to time.
 In 1912 he traveled in Europe.
 In 1914, he participated in group exhibitions at the Peabody Institute in Baltimore, the Carnegie Institute in Pittsburgh, and the Pennsylvania Academy of the Fine Arts in Philadelphia.
 In November of that year, he married a York artist, Florence Brillinger, who was also a member of the association and designer at the Rudy firm.
 The couple subsequently moved to Buffalo, New York.
 At about this time he showed in the Albright Art Gallery in Buffalo where his pastel, "Suburbs of Marseilles," was purchased by a member of the jury.

 In 1915, Pfeiffer showed again at the Peabody and soon after showed at the Milwaukee Art Institute.
 In 1915, he won a prize in the Twelfth Annual Competitive Exhibit for Art Students held at Wanamaker's in Philadelphia.

 Pfeiffer and Brillinger moved to Massillon, Ohio, early in the 1920s and, after a lengthy trip to Europe, relocated to Knoxville, Tennessee, in 1925.
+His work continued to appear in exhibits at Wanamaker's and the Pennsylvania Academy.
+At this time, he also showed at the Art Institute of Chicago.